It was a sell out.

-Unsurprising, because the event included roaming a field with a linen napkin and wine glass while listening to Vancouver-based music, while munching tasty delights and drinking numerous beverages.
+Unsurprising, because the event included roaming a field with a linen napkin and wine glass while listening to Vancouver-based music, while munching tasty delights, and while drinking numerous beverages.

 Among the 30 food vendors with booths, there were bison burger sliders from Big Feast Bistro and Catering, Albion wild salmon from Whet Kitchen Bar patio, and grilled steak from Hopcott's Premium meats.

-Thirty local beverage vendors offered wine, beer, soda, tea and coffee.
+The 30 local beverage vendors offered sips of wine, beer, soda, tea and coffee.

-All combined to leave people with the understanding that local really does taste great, said organizer Dana Reinhardt.
+All combined to leave attendees with the understanding that local really does taste great, said organizer Dana Reinhardt.

-Unique offerings were the expectation and vendors were eager to share their stories.
+Unique offerings were the expectation and vendors were eager to share their stories with attendees who took an interest.

 "Attendees have the opportunity to see where food comes from," Reinhardt said.